propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/EC2/Examples/Examle_1.md

 ## 2) CREATE ELB

-Create ELB for just created EC2 instances.
+Create `FrankfurtELB` ELB for just created EC2 instances, in the same region and security group.

-Make sure it works for each EC2 instance after each web-page refresh.
+Use DNS name for ELB, Make sure it works for each EC2 instance after each web-page refresh.